anirudhacharya12/anirudhacharya12.github.io/_posts/2019-12-21-work-culture.md

 ### On a related note –

-why do certain products from big tech companies like Google, Microsoft, and Amazon, fail despite hiring top tech talent?
+Why do certain products from big tech companies like Google, Microsoft, etc..., fail despite hiring top tech talent?
 The following is a very accurate take on the matter.
 I have seen this happen with certain products –

 <img src="/images/failed-product.png" alt="failed-product" style="height: 350px; width:500px;"/>